Nuggets beat Suns 118-102 in Game 5 to regain series lead

 TIP-INS

-Suns: Phoenix surrendered the first nine points of the game before Cameron Payne’s long 3-pointer at the 9:33 mark. … Seated courtside alongside Ishbia was Michigan State football coach Mel Tucker, derisively known in much of Colorado as “Midnight Mel” for his departure from the Buffaloes job only hours after telling boosters he was in Boulder to stay.
+Suns: Seated courtside alongside Ishbia was Michigan State football coach Mel Tucker, derisively known in much of Colorado as “Midnight Mel” for his departure from the Buffaloes job only hours after telling boosters he was in Boulder to stay.

-Nuggets: This marked the first game in the series that the leader after one quarter held on to win the game. … The Nuggets held the Suns without a point for more than 2 minutes in each of the first three quarters and Phoenix’s first bucket in the fourth quarter came at the 10:16 mar on a bucket by Durant.
+Nuggets: This marked the first game in the series that the leader after one quarter held on to win the game. … Among the VIPs in attendance was Broncos new head coach Sean Payton, his quarterback Russell Wilson and John Calipari, who coached Booker and Murray at Kentucky.